alekkeersmaekers/glaux/README.md

 We are grateful to the annotators of the various treebanks projects listed above, as well as the projects providing publicly available Greek texts, without which GLAUx could not exist.

+GLAUx was funded by the Research Foundation - Flanders (FWO) through the following projects:
+* *Corpus linguistics in the Greek papyri: developing a corpus to study variation and change in the post-classical Greek complementation system* (1162017N)
+* *Towards a breakthrough in the automated parsing of Ancient Greek papyrological and literary texts?
+Extending and refining the available training data* (3H180705)
+* *Language and Ideas: Towards a New Computational and Corpus-Based Approach to Ancient Greek Semantics and the History of Ideas* (3H200733)

 ## License

 GLAUx is generally available under a [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
 Please note though that some of the texts and/or the manual annotations may have a more restrictive license.